CarterZhou/elasticsearch/readme.md

 }
 ```

 - Search for all documents.
-You can also communicate with Elasticsearch multiple times to get documents if total of matching documents exceed the size you set.
+You can also communicate with Elasticsearch multiple times to get documents if total of matching documents exceeds the size you set.

 ```php
 $url = $this->elasticsearchClient->getHost() . '/indices-2019.01.28';